TheRealOne78/groundstudio-jade-platformio/README.md

 # PlatformIO profiles for GroundStudio's Jade development boards

 > [!CAUTION]
-> The GroundStudio Jade Pro Micro is still untested, and using it may cause unexpected issues.
+> The GroundStudio Jade Pro Micro profile is still untested, and using it may cause unexpected issues.
 > Proceed with caution!

 ## Description